 Goal of the International Light Art Award, an initiative of the Centre for International Light Art Unna and Innogy Foundation, is to show works by emerging artists, who will contribute to the development of light art in an innovative and creative way.
 As a competence centre of light art, it is the museum’s concern to inspire and promote.
 Artists working with light are often exposed to difficult conditions: light art installations need specific rooms that do justice to the works and to the effects the artists wish to achieve.
-Since light art is a relatively young genre, museums also tend to present only established artists.
 High financial as well as technical requirements thus mean that artists are often unable to realize their ideas and are forced to show their projects as mere models.
 This reduces the artistic impact they might otherwise have achieved when building an actual installation.

 "As light becomes a key cross-cutting discipline in the 21st century, it is essential that its importance is fully appreciated.
 It is equally vital that the brightest young minds from all areas of the world continue to be attracted to careers in this field."
 (UNESCO)